Parenting: Optimizing Knowledge Selection of Retrieval-Augmented Language Models with Parameter Decoupling and Tailored Tuning: Methodology

 This metric approximates the impact on the loss when a specific parameter is set to zero~\cite{molchanov2019importance}.
 However, it tends to exhibit high variance due to random sampling and the complex dynamics of the training process.
 To mitigate this issue, we consider integrating sensitivity smoothing and uncertainty quantification~\cite{zhang2023adalora}:

 where $0<\alpha_1, \alpha_2<1$ are smoothing factors, and $t$ is the iteration number.

 \paragraph{Importance score calculation and aggregation.} Subsequently, we use \( \hat{p}_*^j \), obtained from the forward propagation, as a layer-specific clue to guide the sensitivity computation based on the gradient trajectory.
-By integrating the smoothed sensitivity and uncertainty, the final importance score for each parameter in terms of adherence or robustness (\(* \in \left\{a,r\right\}\)) is computed as follows:
+Inspired by the computational approach in~\citet{zhang2023adalora}, we introduce a multiplicative operation that combines the activation levels of the original pre-trained parameters under different inputs with the smoothed sensitivity and uncertainty.
+The final importance score for each parameter in terms of adherence or robustness (\(* \in \left\{a,r\right\}\)) is computed as follows:

 where \( j \) represents the layer containing the parameter \( w_{uv} \).
 To assess the overall contribution of each parameter unit to model performance, we calculate the average importance of each individual parameter within the parameter unit: